Data Item

 Memory allocation understanding example -

-Let's take the below example to understand better.
+Let's take the example below to understand it better.
 A, B & C are variables and are declared as shown below -

 01 A PIC X(10).